First Environments Early Learning Center (FEELC)

 - FEELC received the U.S. Green Building Council’s LEED® Silver for New Construction (version 2.1) certification in February 2008.

-- FEELC meets the Guiding Principles for Federal Leadership in High Performance and Sustainable Buildings due to its existing LEED certification.
+- FEELC meets the Guiding Principles for Sustainable Federal Buildings due to its existing LEED certification.

 - Duke Power operates a 476-panel photovoltaic system on the roof of FEELC.